MidoriSusanna/DaisyColours/README.md

 Media Queries: https://gist.github.com/gokulkrishh/242e68d1ee94ad05f488 <br>
 The student support has been incredibly helpful. <br>
 Some references are from the Essential Love Running previous Project. <br>
+Thank you to my mentor for the avdice provided.
 </p>